Hutongs

 During the last years of Dynasty, the old residential district system was abolished and Beijing divided into 10 outer districts and 12 inner districts.
 The city is now divided into four districts -- East City, West City, Chongwen and Xuanwu -- each of these comprised of numerous sub districts.

-ent, there are about 4,550 hutongs, the broadest over four meters wide and the smallest -- the eastern part of Dongfu'an Hutong, a mere 70 cm across -- just wide enough for a single person to traverse.
-Although the city has changed a great deal over the last 500 years, the hutongs remain much the same as during Ming and Qing times."
+At present, there are about 4,550 hutongs, the broadest over four meters wide and the smallest -- the eastern part of Dongfu'an Hutong, a mere 70 cm across -- just wide enough for a single person to traverse.
+Although the city has changed a great deal over

 Our trip through the hutongs of Beijing's Houhai area was simply lovely -- beautiful scenery, fascinating architecture, and, of course, wonderful company (Kevin came with us :).
 It was a long and somewhat tiring day (by about 4pm, the three-wheeled carriages looked mighty tempting), but definitely one of my favorite things I've done so far in Beijing.
 This post is short on anecdote and long on pictures and history, but that's mostly what the day involved: immersion in and experience with the living history of the capital city.